columbia-applied-data-science/rosetta/CONTRIBUTING.md

    example script in the ``examples/`` folder.
 Have a look at other examples for reference.
-Examples should demonstrate why the new functionality is useful in practice and, if possible, compare it to other methods available in dspy.
+Examples should demonstrate why the new functionality is useful in practice and, if possible, compare it to other methods available in rosetta.

 -  At least one paragraph of narrative documentation with links to
 ````   references in the literature (with PDF links when possible) and